OPEN-NEXT/OKH-LOSH/tmp_requirements-crawler.md

 - …and copies the metadata files into an open repository (abbreviated by "DB" in the following text)
   - alternative suggestions welcome
+- a submodule actually _creates_ manifest files by accessing open APIs (developed by Wikimedia) from platforms like Wikifactory

 ### crawling extras

 - checks whether links _inside_ the manifest files are dead
 - avoids brute force crawling (=reloading the whole DB) e.g. by comparing metadata of already crawled with new files
-- submodule actually _creates_ manifest files (of low quality)
-  - by accessing open APIs from platforms like Wikifactory
-  - by scraping information/metadata from platforms without open API
+- a submodule creates manifest files (of low quality) by scraping information/metadata from platforms without open API

 ## parser